First Hill Streetcar: Proposed expansions

 A streetcar network plan published by the city government in 2008 explored extensions of the First Hill line to the Central District and on Rainier Avenue, connecting Broadway to the Mount Baker light rail station at Martin Luther King Jr. Way.

 The initial plans for the First Hill line included service north of Denny Way to Aloha Street, but this section was eliminated under the Sound Transit 2 funding plan.
 The 1/2 mi streetcar extension was supported by community groups and merchants in the Broadway business district, who lobbied the city to study and design the $20 million project in 2010.
 A car tab fee rejected by city voters in 2011 would have funded $18 million for various streetcar projects, including the extension to Aloha Street.
 As design work progressed, the cost of the project rose to $25 million, which would be covered by a Puget Sound Regional Council grant and a local improvement district levied on local property owners.
-The city government completed 90 percent design for the extension to Aloha Street project iny 2015 and chose a terminus at East Roy Street and an intermediate stop at East Harrison Street.
+The city government completed 90 percent design for the extension to Aloha Street project in 2015 and chose a terminus at East Roy Street and an intermediate stop at East Harrison Street.
 Business leaders grew skeptical of the streetcar's cost and design, particularly its effects on truck access.
 Work on the extension was halted in December 2016 and put on indefinite hold in October 2017 alongside other street improvements, including the protected bicycle lane extension.

 An extension of the First Hill Streetcar to connect with the existing South Lake Union line was planned in the 2008 city network as part of a proposed Seattle Center–Downtown Seattle–King Street Station line.
 Planning on the project, named the Center City Connector, began in 2012 and was approved two years later by the city council to run for 1.2 mi primarily on 1st Avenue.
 It would cost $110 million to construct and would carry streetcars at a frequency of five minutes due to an overlap of the two lines.
 During preliminary construction in late 2017, questions arose about increased costs and potential disruption to downtown businesses.
 Mayor Jenny Durkan cancelled work on the project in March 2018 and ordered an independent review, which found that construction costs had risen to $200 million due to errors in vehicle procurement and design changes.
 The streetcar project, later renamed the "Culture Connector", remains unfunded and suspended as of 2023.
 A report released in January 2024 estimated that the project would take seven years to construct and cost $410 million—a 43 percent increase from the 2018 estimate.